mtl-brainhack-school-2019/Anthony-Gifuni-repo/README.md

 ## Objectives for the brain hack 2019:

+- 1) Organize my data set into the BIDS format.
+- 2) Preprocessing with fMRI prep
+- 3) Analysis of fuctional connectivity using nilearn

+## To-do list and lingering issues

-- [ ] Organize my data set into the BIDS format.
+- 1) Organize my data set into the BIDS format.
+  - [x] Apply dcm2bids to dataset
+  - [x] Run bids dataset in the BIDS validator
+  - [ ] Clean data set
+- 2) Preprocessing with fMRI prep
-- [ ] Start running fMRIprep on the sample using Compute Canada Resources.
+  - [ ] Run fmriprep on single user using singularity on Compute Canada
-- [ ] Learn how to use nilearn and other python libraries to analyze resting-state functional connectivity.
-- [ ] Using python libraries to analyse task-based fMRI.
+  - [ ]
+- 3) Analysis of fuctional connectivity using nilearn

 ## Website